ljk233/Cookbook/Cards/0016_confint_1samp.md

-# One sample confidence interval of the mean
+# One sample confidence interval for the mean

 *2023-09-14*